 Participation in NCOWS-sponsored events does require some basic minimums in terms of weapons and clothing, which must all be authentic and preferably documentable to the period of 1866-1899.
 Complete details on approved weapons, calibers, clothing, and accouterments will be found in the NCOWS Tally Book free to all members.

-Competition is in two weapons divisions: Black Powder and Smokeless, with further sub-divisions such as "Duelist" (must shoot revolver one-handed), "Shootist" (may shoot revolver two-handed), "Ladies," "Youth" and"Senior."
+Competition is in two weapons divisions: Black Powder and Smokeless, with further sub-divisions such as "Duelist" (must shoot revolver one-handed), "Shootist" (may shoot revolver two-handed), "Ladies," and "Youth."
 For example, a shooter may compete in "Smokeless Shootist," or "Black Powder Duelist."
-"Ladies," "Youth" and "Senior" have no restrictions on propellant or whether the revolver is shot one- or two-handed.
-"Pistoleer," is restricted in weapons and clothing to the period prior to 1872, and mandates the use of percussion revolvers shot one-handed.
+"Pistoleer" is restricted in weapons and clothing to the period prior to 1872, and mandates the use of percussion revolvers shot one-handed.

 We freely admit that we're rather strict in adhering to a high level of historical authenticity for participation in our events.
 We believe that the enjoyment of everyone involved -- participants and spectators is increased by maintaining an authentic visual appearance at our events, and we pride ourselves as much on our "look" as on our skills with historic weapons.